-Founded by Lestraundra Alfred, this Health podcast and digital platform is designed to empower Black women by connecting them with health experts and experts in the mental, social, and spiritual health space.
+Founded by Lestraundra Alfred, this health podcast and digital platform is designed to empower Black women by connecting them with health experts and professionals in the mental, social, and spiritual health space.
 Just as important to Alfred is the community network she’s building of members, which becomes stronger and more unified the bigger it grows.

-Inner Outer Beauty Market, which features brands and products that are toxicant-free, was birthed as a result of self-care coach Dixie Lincoln Nicols’ popular blog.
+Inside Outer Beauty Market, which features brands and products that are toxicant-free, was birthed as a result of self-care coach Dixie Lincoln Nicols’ popular blog.
 The company is committed to giving back and has partnered with the reforestation organization One Tree Planted to plant trees in Haiti, Rwanda, Florida, and even the Amazon Rainforest.
-If you love this idea, don’t miss these other great gifts that give back.

-Freedom Apothecary is a Philadelphia-based sanctuary dedicated to holistic wellness and inclusion.
+This Philadelphia-based sanctuary is dedicated to holistic wellness and inclusion.
 Its goal is for all women, but especially women of color, to find community and genuine support and become immersed in an atmosphere that is conducive to self-discovery and growth.
 Cofounded by Morrisa Jenkins and Bonkosi Horn, the Freedom Apothecary supports and sells women-owned brands such as Honey Belle, Baby Mama, and Moon & Jai.

 Founded by author and producer Tonya Lewis Lee, Movita Organics specializes in vitamins for women.
 Here, you’ll find beauty vitamins, prenatal vitamins, and multivitamins—and they’re all created using whole food, not synthetic ingredients.
 Shop on Movita’s website or on Amazon.